AstraZeneca Uses AWS in Quest to Accelerate Identification and Development of Life-Changing Medications

 As one of the foundational building blocks of AstraZeneca’s solution, its data hub uses a variety of AWS extract, transform, and load microservices to ingest data from researchers, third parties, and on-premises data centers and labs.
 Rather than storing data in silos, the solution uses Amazon Simple Storage Service (Amazon S3), an object storage service offering industry-leading scalability, data availability, security, and performance, as well as Amazon Aurora PostgreSQL, a fully managed relational database engine that combines the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.

-Search is an important tool in finding new potential molecules, and scientists can query the databases for similarities in substructure using Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), which makes it simple for scientists to perform interactive log analytics, real-time application monitoring, website search, and more.
+Search is an important tool in finding new potential molecules, and scientists can query the databases for similarities in substructure using Amazon OpenSearch Service, which makes it simple for scientists to perform interactive log analytics, real-time application monitoring, website search, and more.
 OpenSearch Service has simplified the search process for AstraZeneca, reducing support overhead and helping scientists to retrieve similar molecules in milliseconds.

 Benefits of Using AWS

 The fully managed capabilities of AWS mean that AstraZeneca can focus on delivering scientific outcomes instead of on standard maintenance tasks.
 Plus, its use of AWS Graviton processors has resulted in up to 20 percent performance improvement for Amazon Aurora and up to 35 percent in cost savings.
 “AWS provided critical compute power to help us handle the enormous datasets and complex algorithms,” says Anna Berg Åsberg, vice president of research and development IT at AstraZeneca.
 “They understand how we unite to support our research and development and brought the right service to us and the architectural guidance that helped us accomplish these incredible things.”